 - Draft the exemption application(s) with care.
 Your completed Form 1023 will be a public document signed under penalty of perjury, and it may be scrutinized by the IRS more than a typical application for public charity status.
 Also, remember to check on any state tax exemption requirements.

-Learn more about starting a nonprofit and how we can help here.
+Learn more about starting a nonprofit here.

 This is Part Four of our five-part series this month on starting a nonprofit.